-Employee-of-the-Month - designated for specific employees.
+Employee-of-the-Month - on a first come, first served basis.

 All employees and students are required to comply with state and city ordinances and regulations related to Baptist Health parking and driving policies.

 Separate Classroom at Barrow Road Center